 Explores the fundamental laws, theories, and mathematical concepts of chemistry.
 Designed primarily for science and engineering majors.
 Requires a strong background in mathematics.
-Part I of II. this is a Passport Transfer course.
+Students must earn a grade of C or higher in the lecture portion of the course to earn an overall grade of C or higher.
+Part I of II.
+This is a Passport Transfer course.

 Lecture 3 hours.
+Laboratory 3 hour

-Laboratory 3 hours.
-Total 6 hours per week.
-Prerequisite: ENF 3 or ENG 111 corequisite
+Prerequisite: Placement into MTH 161 or higher and ENG 111 Eligible.